keekss/keekss.github.io/essays/final-project-idea.md

 #### The solution
 A separate browser tab openable when logged in to one's STAR account will populate a semester-separted flowchart with color-coding / shading for progress and a click-and-drag interface so students can visually experiment with the timings and intra-semester combinations of their degree's remainig requirements.

 Dependencies / prerequisites will be indicated with arrows (wherein prerequisites cannot be dragged into the same semester with their prerequisites) and an "enrollment override" checkbox if applicable.
+The prerequisite relationships may be complex, and a clean user interface may require a modified approach.

 ## Mockup page ideas
 Major requirements will be shown in the middle of the screen, and general requirements will be shown at the top.
 Degree plans will be selectable from a dropdown menu.
 Ideally, this would support double majors, but v1 would support single majors.

 Semester credit hour totals as well as total credits remaining would be visible.

-Note
+Note:
-- The page would need several caveats, such as the last date the system was updated for a specific degree plan, the fact that not every class is available every semester, that seat availability is limited, etc.
+- The page would need several caveats, such as the last date the database/system was updated for a specific degree plan, the fact that not every class is available every semester, that seat availability is limited, etc.
 - To gauge feasibility and usefulness, this would first be implemented just within the ICS department.

 ## Use case ideas